Revised on 1\22\2018

-An introduction to my hippie New Age counterculture mission:
+An introduction to my New Age hippie counterculture mission:

 In this introduction I present evidence that shows that I am

-in the forefront of today's hippie New Age counterculture movement.
+in the forefront of today's New Age hippie counterculture movement.
 I also show

-that this hippie New Age counterculture movement, the global indigenous people's decolonization movement and the UN-led global
+that this New Age hippie counterculture movement, the global indigenous people's decolonization movement and the UN-led global

-And Hippies Unite To Save The World.
+And Hippies Unite To Save The World is about this topic.

 During a November 24, 2016, interview with internationally acclaimed spiritual theologian, Episcopal priest and activist Rev.

 Matthew Fox - who is best known for his leadership role in the revolutionary Creation Spirituality movement - John Shuck, the